bisbaldi/blockchain_in_a_nutshell/README.md

 ### Smart Contracts
-Smart Contracts are a fany new technology supported by the ehterium blockchain.
+Smart Contracts are a fancy new technology supported by the ehterium blockchain.
 Contracts are stored as a blocks' data and are automatically partially/fully executed once certain conditions are met.
 They enforce a choreography between the contracts' parties.
 Moreover, the code can be run on any node using the Ethereum Virtual Machine, and running costs a certain amount of ether to incetivize miners to process the contract.
 The EVM enables the chain to reach consensus about the porper output of any smart contract based on a set of inputs.
 The EVMs' language, Solidity, reads a bit like javascript, is statically typed, contract-oriented, and turing complete!